NoroffFEU/development-platforms/src/content/docs/baas/firebase-vs-supabase.md

 Storage: Manage user-uploaded files with Supabase Storage.
 Real-Time: Enable real-time updates on data changes.
 Expand and Customize: Self-host if needed; Supabase’s open-source nature supports advanced SQL querying and custom infrastructure.
-Summary
-Firebase is ideal for quick setup and real-time applications with minimal backend management, thanks to its Google Cloud integration and NoSQL database.
-Supabase offers a flexible, open-source alternative with SQL and self-hosting, suited to projects needing structured data and custom infrastructure.
-Firebase is more plug-and-play, while Supabase provides greater control for developers preferring SQL and open-source solutions.

   |